CCPA Compliance Guide: How to Get Your Business CCPA Compliant

 How Internxt can help your business secure private data

-Internxt Drive is a GDPR-compliant cloud provider offering an encrypted suite of services to help your business meet CCPA compliance and ensure that any sensitive data your business needs to store is kept private and secure against data breaches.
+Internxt Drive is a GDPR cloud storage platform offering an encrypted suite of services to help your business meet CCPA compliance and ensure that any sensitive data your business needs to store is kept private and secure against data breaches.

 Internxt Cloud Storage for Business Plans is an encrypted cloud storage platform on which you can manage up to 100 users and allocate up to 2TB of storage for each user.
 With Drive, you can share, upload, and store files, and the user holds the decryption key to this information, preventing unauthorized access to data.

 For businesses with large data sets, Internxt S3 Object Storage is an affordable, secure method for handling sensitive information.
-Internxt S3 has the same commitment to privacy and security as all of Internxt’s products at a cost of up to 80% cheaper than its competitors, with zero cost for data transfer.
+Internxt S3 has the same commitment to privacy and security as all of Internxt’s products at a cost of up to 80% cheaper AWS, Azure, and Google with zero cost for data transfer.

 As more states and countries implement privacy laws to protect user data, choosing Internxt as your secure cloud storage provider can help you future-proof your business by meeting CCPA compliance and other regulations.